 How to Increase Memory Limit in WordPress

 Below, I have described all the possible methods to increase the WordPress memory limit.
 But, it is not guaranteed that these ways will work for you because this largely depends on your web hosting.

 Hence, I have shared four different methods so that at least one should work for you.
-Also before proceeding with the solutions, we highly recommend you take backup of your site.
+Also, before proceeding with the solutions, we highly recommend you take a backup of your site.

-To take backup of your site, you can check out this guide that helps you backup your WordPress site with ease.
+To take a backup of your site, you can check out this guide that helps you back up your WordPress site with ease.